 Probably one of the most talked about openings of 2016, Grey Ghost‘s unique menu is getting plenty of praise – as is its cocktail menu.

 The name may not be new (it was quite popular in Hamtramck), but Rock City Eatery‘s location in Midtown with an industrial vibe is.
 Its brunch is getting great reviews, too.

-This Michigan-based sushi chain just opened the doors to its stunning downtown Detroit location inside the Federal Building in November 2016, so it’s as new as they come.
+The Michigan-based Maru Sushi chain just opened the doors to its stunning downtown Detroit location inside the Federal Building in November 2016, so it’s as new as they come.

 Best For: A Quick-ish Bite

-Hopes of spotting a famous Wahlberg brother didn’t hurt the popularity when it opened in August 2016, but the Boston-based burger joint is earning its crowds with food and spiked milkshakes.
+Hopes of spotting a famous Wahlberg brother didn’t hurt the popularity when it opened in August 2016, but the Boston-based Wahlburgers is earning its crowds with food and spiked milkshakes.